Santa Fe Police are asking for help in identifying a man who has been pillaging soda machines.

 “He has not stopped doing these burglaries,” she said.

-Dobyns would not release how much money has been taken in the thefts, and she did not know how much cash a machine could hold, but she did say that each break-in typically does about $600 in damages to the machine.
+Dobyns would not release how much money has been taken in the thefts, and she did not know how much cash a machine could hold, but she did say that each break-in causes about $600 damage to the machine.

-Thefts were reported at the Super Walmart on Cerrillos Road, the Hotel Santa Fe, Salvador Perez Pool, the Best Western Motel, the Radisson Hotel, the Ventana de Vida Senior Apartments and Los Pueblos Apartments.
+Thefts were reported at Walmart on Cerrillos Road, the Hotel Santa Fe, Salvador Perez Pool, the Best Western Motel, the Radisson Hotel, the Ventana de Vida Senior Apartments and Los Pueblos Apartments.

 Police spokeswoman Celina Westervelt said the machine that was reportedly stolen on St. Michael’s Drive on Wednesday was worth about $2,500.
 Two people may have worked together on that heist, she said.

-So far the investigation has focused on finding the man captured on camera during the plundering of a machine at Walmart on Feb.
-10. Police got a picture of the suspect’s vehicle, a red Ford Focus with a donut (spare tire) on the driver’s side, but they were unable to get a picture of the license plate.
+The investigation has focused on finding the man captured on camera during the plundering of a machine at Walmart on Feb.
+10. Police got a picture of the thief’s vehicle, a red Ford Focus with a spare tire on the driver’s side, but they were unable to get a picture of the license plate.